-To test these ideas, we take a quantitative case study approach using detailed unit-productlevel operations data to offer a granular view of the tradeoffs firms face along the value chain and shed light on the relationship between a firm's product variety and its vertical scope.
+To test these ideas, we take a quantitative case study approach using detailed unit-productlevel operations data to offer a granular view of the tradeoffs firms face along the value chain.
 The context of our empirical study is the soft drink industry, where the two dominant concentrate producers (CPs), Coca-Cola and Pepsi, compete fiercely on product variety and on-time store delivery.
 For decades the CPs have been taking advantage of their market power and securing supply through exclusive contracts with the bottlers, who rely on the large business volume to achieve economies of scale.
 In order to extract value from maximum scale, the large CPs also share bottling facilities with other smaller CPs.
 This sharing arrangement maximizes scale but creates obstacles along other dimensions, such as making it more difficult to introduce and coordinate new products.
 These difficulties became more pronounced over the last decade as the CPs faced increasing pressure to diversify their product categories from traditional carbonated soft drinks (CSDs) to healthier, non-carbonated soft drinks (NonCSDs).
 However, bottlers have strongly opposed this change, as their existing capital-intensive production process relies heavily on economies of scale from CSD products (Financial Times, 2009a).
 To overcome the burden of increased coordination, both Coca-Cola and Pepsi restructured their largest bottlers from minority shareholdings to fully-owned subsidiaries-a change that makes it possible for us to compare multiple operations variables before and after the full integration.